mervynfoxe/mervyn.online/storage/blog/content/2024/10/02-fox-status-september.md

 comments: true
 comments_header:
 ---
+(Update 2024/10/16: Renaming this for September since it probably makes more sense for these posts to be retrospectives of the past month lmao.)

 It's now been one day since [Cohost went read-only](https://web.archive.org/web/20241002111606/https://cohost.org/staff/post/7906102-the-final-age-of-pos) and, even though I didn't exactly post regularly there about what I've been up to, I'm already missing the sense of community and life updates and stuff.
 So gonna give a shot at semi-occasional posts like this where I just say "here's what I've been reading/watching/doing" that don't come with the pressure of having to write a full, thought-out post about A Topic or anything.
 I mean that's kinda what blogging is supposed to be anyway right?
 Don't wanna let this thing get *too* formal now.

 ## Reading